 Waste not, want not.
-That sentiment is a tenet for sourcing, cooking, and eating sustainably.
-Here, editor Christine Burns Rudalevige serves up ways to easily use up any special ingredient the recipes in this issue of Edible Maine may have brought into your kitchen.
+It’s a tenet for sourcing, cooking, and eating sustainably.
+Here, the Edible Maine staff serves up ways to use up any special ingredient the recipes in this issue may have brought into your kitchen.